VishalKumar-S/Sales_Conversion_Optimization_MLOps_Project/Readme.md

 For more details, check the respective sections in the Streamlit app.

-This application provides an intuitive interface for users to make predictions and monitoring effortlessly. 📊✨ Explore the power of data-driven insights with ease and confidence! 🚀🔍
+This application provides an intuitive interface for users to make predictions and monitoring effortlessly. 📊✨ Explore data-driven insights with ease and confidence! 🚀🔍

+<a id="neptune.ai-dashboard"></a>
 # Neptune.ai Dashboard 🌊

-## Leveraging the Power of Neptune.ai for Enhanced Insights and Management 🚀
+## Utilising the Power of Neptune.ai for Enhanced Insights and Management 🚀

 Neptune.ai offers an intuitive dashboard for comprehensive tracking and management of experiments, model metrics, and pipeline performance.
 Let's dive into its features: